Schedule a Meeting

 - Name your meeting

-- Add the meeting to your meetings homepage— a landing page for all of your meeting types, whose link can be shared
+- Add the meeting to your meetings homepage — a single shareable page that collects all of your meeting types.

-- Send a copy of meeting notifications to these emails— manually add email addresses to receive meeting notifications, i.e. calendar invites and changes
+- Send a copy of meeting notifications to these emails — additional addresses to receive calendar invites and changes.

 Availability